 While the Victoria Tourism email does not resemble a bill like other letters that Accommodation Find Pty Ltd has sent out in the past, all accommodation owners that receive it should not submit their authorisation to renew without careful consideration.
 Keep in mind that:

-- The email is an unsolicited offer to continue a service that was not ordered in the first place
+- The email is an unsolicited offer to continue a service that was most likely not ordered in the first place

 - The email implies a past business relationship and existing advertising authorisation